-Inspired by the Prophets?
+Inspired by the prophets?

-After each of the prophets I will be suggesting some of the lessons for today that we might profitably draw from these four ancient texts.
-In the light of what I have written on pages 14-15, I would like to draw out here one significant lesson from all four scrolls.
-A strong message in each of them is that natural disasters, and especially military invasion, are organised by YHWH to punish Israel for its infidelity.
+After each of the prophets I will be suggesting some inspiration that we might profitably draw from these four ancient texts.
+In the light of what I have written on pages 16-17, I would like to draw out here one significant lesson from all four scrolls.
+A strong message in each of them is that natural disasters, and especially military invasion, are organised by YHWH to punish Judah for its infidelity.
 The punishment is not vindictive, but is in view of urging a change of heart, so that YHWH would be able to shower blessings upon his chosen people.
 While we would not share their assumption that a crop failure or a military defeat was intended by God as a punishment, there is still an important lesson for us.
 These prophets are asserting that what we do matters, and has consequences, which we cannot just wish away.
-The suffering that comes to us from our own folly can wake us up and can motivate us to change our behaviour.
+God can use the suffering that comes to us from our own folly to wake us up and to motivate us to change our behaviour.